My father, Major Robert S. Brown, was born 6 August 1907 in Wilson, Mississippi County, Arkansas.

 We were at Quantico when the Japanese bombed Pearl Harbor.
 My father was the S-3 Officer, First Marine Raider Battalion, under the command of Colonel Merritt Edson.

-the island of Guadalcanal and was postumously awarded the Navy Cross.
+He was killed the 14th of September 1942 on the island of Guadalcanal and was postumously awarded the Navy Cross.

 Richard Tregaskis tells in his book about a Marine crawling like a wounded dog on the ridge.
 He may have been referring to me.”
 As Sweeda crawled onward, slowly and painfully making his way toward a small truck on the road behind Hill #2, he saw Major Robert Brown heading in the same direction.
 Brown was holding the wrist of one bleeding hand from which a finger dangled, held only by a flap of skin.

 Sweeda was lifted into the truck bed along with several other wounded, and three stretcher cases were placed athwart the truck bed.
 As the truck moved out, however, it was raked by a sudden burst of machine gun fire from the edge of the jungle.
 The driver was hit, and the truck rolled to a stop as the Japanese gun crew continued to spray the vehicle with its helpless casualties.
 Sweeda remembers “yelling with the other wounded for someone to move the truck.
 I didn’t remember how or when the truck did move, but I do remember someone at the field hospital rolling me over and jabbing a needle in my rear end …when I awoke I lay on a cot in the hot sun.
 There were wounded all around.”
 Sometime later he learned that Major Brown and two others were killed in the ambush.

 ARLINGTON NATIONAL CEMETERY